warmist/scripts/docs/uniform-unstick.rst

     Force the unit to drop conflicting worn items onto the ground, where they can then be reclaimed in the correct order.
 ``--free``
-    Remove to-equip items from containers or other's inventories and place them on the ground, ready to be claimed.
-This is most useful when someone else is wearing/holding the required items.
+    Remove items from the uniform assignment if someone else has a claim on them.
+This will also remove items from containers and place them on the ground, ready to be claimed.
 ``--multi``
     Attempt to fix issues with uniforms that allow multiple items per body part.